microsoft/vi-hds/README.md

 ```

 # Dependencies
-- [TensorFlow](https://www.tensorflow.org/), a deep learning framework
+- [PyTorch](https://www.pytorch.org/), a deep learning framework
+- [torchdiffeq](https://github.com/rtqichen/torchdiffeq), differentiable ODE solvers with full GPU support and O(1)-memory backpropagation.
 - [NumPy](http://www.numpy.org/), numerical linear algebra for Python
 - [Pandas](https://pandas.pydata.org/), data analysis and data structures
+- [Seaborn](https://seaborn.pydata.org/index.html), a statistical data visualization library.
+- [Tensorboard](https://www.tensorflow.org/tensorboard/), a visualization tool for tensors.
 - [CUDA](https://developer.nvidia.com/cuda-zone), a parallel computing  framework.
 It's not essential, as the code can run (albeit, more slowly) in CPU mode.

-To install the python dependencies, you can use `pip` with the requirements.txt file.
-We have verified that VI-HDS runs on Tensorflow v1.13.1.
-For GPU support, you'll require CUDA v10.0.
+We have supplied a requirements file for installing the project dependencies with pip.

+    pip install -r requirements.txt

+For Anaconda, you can use the `environment.yml` file by simply calling:

+    conda env create

+which creates an environment called `vi-hds`.

 # Running an example

-1. Ensure the `src` directory is on your python path.
+1. Ensure the `.` directory is on your python path.
 Also, optionally, set the environment variables INFERENCE_DATA_DIR and INFERENCE_RESULTS_DIR to the directories to which data will be read and results will be written, and export it.
 By default, these are set to local paths "data" (built-in data files are stored here) and "results" (already in the .gitignore file) respectively.

     In Linux:
     ```bash